webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Interprets-the-Law.md

 ---
 aliases:
-- "Interprets the Law"
+  - Interprets the Law
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Basic
+title: Interprets the Law
+collection: Foci
+kind: Compendium
 ---
 ## Interprets the Law
 You excel at winning others over to your views.